 The SW30 is not the top pick in terms of DD wheels, although it remains a very good one.
 By far its biggest praise is the adjustability it allows for, and the simplicity with which changes can be made.
 A simple window on your computer will have you adjusting everything from its rotation and torque, to advanced telemetry options and the creation of profiles.
 This wheel will leave you tinkering in order to find what options work best for you for hours.
 And this is by all means a positive.
 It will obviously take some time and trial and error, but the satisfaction of improving your time by a few seconds because you took the effort to test out what works best, will have you feeling like a bona fide Niki Lauda.
 The fact that the wheel is covered by a 2 year warranty is also definitely a bonus, as the wheel is cheaper, but still not cheap.
 Speaking of price this is where it’s difficult to make a judgment call.
 It’s true that the SW30 is cheaper than the other options on this list, but it’s not excessively cheaper.
 Considering the very high price for any direct wheel, perhaps it’s better to save up for the DD1 or any of the above options unless you simply can’t wait to get your hands on any (still excellent) DD wheel.

-What with 10Nm of torque, this wheel base is definitely less powerful than the others on this list.
-Having said that, it’s hard to go wrong for this price.
+With 10Nm of torque, this wheel base is definitely less powerful than the others on this list.
+Having said that, Simagic has plenty of satisfied customers, so they must be doing something right!

 What Is a Direct Drive Wheel?

 A direct drive wheel is a steering wheel where the motor is directly attached to the wheelshaft.
-This allows for significantly smoother and stronger force feedback than most commercial steering wheels, which use a system of belts and/or gears to connect the motor and wheelshaft.
+This allows for significantly smoother and stronger force feedback than most commercial sim racing wheels, which use a system of belts and/or gears to connect the motor and wheelshaft.

-In our eyes, here are the biggest benefits of direct drive systems:
+In our eyes, here are the biggest benefits of direct drive wheels:

 With great power comes great responsibility, and DD wheel manufacturers have had to take into account the considerable strain placed on these wheels bases when equipped with a direct drive servo motor.
 Perhaps the most welcome result of this engineering is that many components that are traditionally made of plastic or cheap metal have had to be replaced with advanced ceramics and more durable metals.
 The end user can feel this change in the considerably heavier wheelbases, as well as the smoother and more premium feel that ensues when playing a racing game.

-Not a separate point so much as the culmination of the previous points, it’s worth considering that all of the innovation and design that goes into creating this new generation of sim racer gear is ultimately meant to improve the experience of end users.
-As we move into the future, we only expect the power and fidelity to keep improving – but now is a great time to be alive and in possession of these amazing steering wheel products!
+Not a separate point so much as the culmination of the previous points, it’s worth considering that all of the innovation and design that goes into creating this new generation of sim gear is ultimately meant to improve the experience of end users.
+As we move into the future, we only expect the power and fidelity to keep improving – but now is a great time to be alive and in possession of these amazing sim racing wheels!

 What’s Inside a Direct Drive Wheel?

-Serves as the brains of the operation, translating input and output in real time to connect user/peripherals to PC/console and game/physics engine.
+The controller is the brains of the operation, translating input and output in real time to connect peripherals to PC/console and in turn to the sim’s physics engine.

 What to Look for in a Direct Drive Wheel